-- 8.13.
-Employers must keep declaration records for all personnel (employees and visitors) for at least 28 days for inspection purposes. - 8.14.
-Adherence to travel advisories: Employers should ensure that their employees adhere to MOH's prevailing travel advisory. - 8.15.
+- 8.15.
+Conduct regular temperature screening and declarations for all onsite employees and visitors: All employers must require employees and visitors to conduct regular temperature screening; and check for respiratory symptoms for all employees twice daily, and visitors where relevant.
+Employees must submit the following declarations daily, while visitors must do so before being allowed to enter premises: - 8.15.1.
+Travel history; - 8.15.2.
+That they have not received a quarantine or isolation order, Stay-home notice, or issued medical certificates for respiratory symptoms; and - 8.15.3.
+That they are not a close contact of confirmed cases. - 8.16.
+Employers must keep declaration records for all personnel (employees and visitors) for at least 28 days for inspection purposes. - 8.17.
+Adherence to travel advisories: Employers should ensure that their employees adhere to MOH's prevailing travel advisory. - 8.18.
 Ensure employees do not clinic-hop: Where possible, employers must ensure that an employee visits only one clinic for check-ups if unwell.
-Otherwise, employees must inform the clinic of all recent doctor visits over past 14 days for any symptoms that may be related to COVID-19 (including but not limited to typical symptoms such as fever, cough and shortness of breath). - 8.15.1.
-Employees at the workplace who have visited a clinic must submit to their employers records of their MCs and diagnoses provided (only for COVID-19-related symptoms, including acute respiratory infections), and test result, if they were tested for COVID-19. - 8.15.2.
-Preventive action must be taken to guard against incipient outbreaks at the workplace, such as requiring employees on MC to closely monitor their health before returning to the workplace and requiring these employees' close contacts at the workplace to monitor their health more regularly. - 8.16.
-Management of unwell cases: An evacuation plan must be prepared for unwell or suspect cases, as well as for other onsite personnel. - 8.16.1.
+Otherwise, employees must inform the clinic of all recent doctor visits over past 14 days for any symptoms that may be related to COVID-19 (including but not limited to typical symptoms such as fever, cough and shortness of breath). - 8.18.1.
+Employees at the workplace who have visited a clinic must submit to their employers records of their MCs and diagnoses provided (only for COVID-19-related symptoms, including acute respiratory infections), and test result, if they were tested for COVID-19. - 8.18.2.
+Preventive action must be taken to guard against incipient outbreaks at the workplace, such as requiring employees on MC to closely monitor their health before returning to the workplace and requiring these employees' close contacts at the workplace to monitor their health more regularly. - 8.19.
+Management of unwell cases: An evacuation plan must be prepared for unwell or suspect cases, as well as for other onsite personnel.

+- 8.19.1.
 For any employee who is feeling unwell or showing symptoms of illness should report to his employer, leave the workplace and consult a doctor immediately, even if symptoms may appear mild.
-Employers must track and record these cases as part of safe management measures. - 8.16.2.
+Employers must track and record these cases as part of safe management measures. - 8.19.2.
 For incapacitated or unconscious individuals, employers must clear the area of other personnel and administer aid immediately.
 Employers should call 995 for an emergency ambulance to ferry them to the nearest hospital. - 8.17.
 Management of confirmed cases: A follow-up plan must be put in place in the event of a confirmed case.
-Upon being notified of a confirmed case, employers must adopt the following precautionary measures:
+Upon being notified of a confirmed case, employers must adopt the following precautionary measures: - 8.17.1.

-- 8.17.1.
 Immediately vacate and cordon-off the section of the workplace premises where the confirmed case worked.
 There is no need to vacate the building or the whole floor if there had been no sustained and close contact with the confirmed case; and - 8.17.2.
-Carry out thorough cleaning and disinfecting of all relevant on-site areas and assets that were exposed to the confirmed case, in accordance to NEA guidelines. - 8.18.
+Carry out thorough cleaning and disinfecting of all relevant onsite areas and assets that were exposed to the confirmed case, in accordance to NEA guidelines. - 8.18.
 For worksites with confirmed cases, businesses could be suspended if there are public health grounds to do so.